 One of OPM's major objectives is to minimize the amount of additional effort that carriers and their practitioners must expend to meet the requirements in this Guide.
-OPM anticipates that the practitioners for carriers subject to primary audit coverage will, to the extent feasible, leverage the interim work they perform as of June 30, 2010, so as to lessen the effort and expense of opining on the September 30, 2010, financial statements or the AAS as and for the year ended December 31, 2010.
-By doing so, any potential increase in administrative costs related to Audit Instructions can be controlled.
+OPM anticipates that the practitioners for carriers subject to primary audit coverage will, to the extent feasible, leverage the interim work they perform as of June 30, 2011, so as to lessen the effort and expense of opining on the September 30, 2011, financial statements or the AAS as and for the year ended December 31, 2011.
+By doing so, any potential increase in administrative costs related to complying with the Audit Instructions can be controlled.